elendil-software/pyOculus/README.md

 You should already have `python` and `git` if you are using Raspbian.

-## Instructions (Pending changes)
+## Instructions (UPDATED!
+2016/11/18)

 The INDI server handles all the communication with the camera, so the server has to be running for this code to be able to talk to the camera.
-In my case Oculus uses a Starlight Xpress CCD, so I started the camera with:
+In our case Oculus uses a Starlight Xpress CCD, so we MUST started the INDI&camera with:

-`indiserver -v -m 100 indi_sx_ccd`

-This needs to be running when you do the next step, so open a new terminal (or if you are running headless, open another ssh session).

-`python snapper.py`

-will save a file called `latest.fits` after taking an image.
+`shellscript/indi.service start`

+It would be good idea run as a service.
+Then copy the script to /etc/init.d/ and execute `sudo rcconf` to enable (needs: rcconf package)

+To test, you can take an image with `exposure.py`.
+It takes an image of 10 sec will named "test_exposure.fits" You can use args:  `exposure.py texp filename`

+## Taking loop images (UPDATED!
+2016/11/18)

+You must configure with your location in config.yaml file (name, latitude, longitude, elevation).
+Other crucial parameters is data destination and logfile.

+When executing `main.py`, the program check previously camera is plugged, INDI is running, data location is accesible, space on disk and memory available (latest two parameters configurable in config.yaml)
+Then, if it is daylight yet, wait to observe.
+In "Instrument parameters" you can configure exposures time or offset before/after sunset you want begin.
+When it will arrive time to start, Loop begins taking images with a short time exposure (configurable in config.yaml).
+While time go on and pass astronomical twilight, the exposure will be increment to exp_max parameter.
+Near sunrise, the time exposure will decresasing until the process stop adquiring and close.

+If you run this program on a RasberryPi with SenseHat module, you can show the status progress on led screen.

+You can use `shellscripts/pyOculus.sh` start/stop the program

+`shellscripts/pyOculus [start|stop|viewlog]`

+The viewlog option show a console with lastest lines of logfile continuosly.

 ## Testing Setup (Pending changes)